dgaydukov/cert-aws/sa/files/sa.md

 * so you can create DXG and associate it with multiple VPG (vpg itself should be associated with vpc first) - by doing this you basically associate single DXG with multiple vpc (can be different region/account)
 Then you create private VIF and associate it not with single VPG but with DXG - so you have single DX that can be connected to multiple vpc cross-region & cross-account
 * multi-account DXG allows to associate up to 10 VPC (from different accounts) or up to 3 Transit Gateway.
 Since both GXG & VPG attached to vpc, you have access to all AZ within region with single DX.
 Direct Connect and DXG support both 1500 and 9001 MTU (you can also modify it if you need).
-DX VIF - you have to create one of the following VIF to start using dx:
+VIF (virtual interface) - you have to create one of the following VIF to start using dx:
-* private - access private instances inside vpc using their private IP (here you connect your DX to either DXG or VPG)
+* private - access private instances inside vpc using their private IP (here you connect your DX to either DXG or VPG).
+You can't use vpc endpoint + private VIF, cause vpc endpoint connection can't extend outside vpc.
+If you want to access s3 with DX, create private VIF.
-* public - access public aws services (like s3) using their public IP
+* public - access public aws services (like s3) using their public IP.
+Although name is public, the traffic between s3 & on-premises routes inside DX, so in this regard you can call it private traffic.
 * transit - access vpc Transit Gateway associated with dx When you establish DX/VPN make sure that your vpc has no IP range conflict with on-premises network.
 All private IP addresses on both network should be unique (just the same rule as for vpc peering)
 Don't confuse 3 links: